CatalinaID/geekgirls/_posts/life/2016-12-19-First-Work-at-IT-Startup-Company-in-Indonesia-Things-to-Note.md

 ### Income Tax, BPJS Health Care Security, and BPJS National Social Security

 There are such things to note if you work in Indonesia.
 An income tax is a must and there will be related with your NPWP.
 However just be happy, that most startups I ever heard covered the tax all from company.
 It will be calculated by your basic salary.
 Other thing is BPJS.
 Fyi, BPJS is not only about health insurance.
-There are two types of BPJS: BPJS health care security and BPJS social security, many startups already cover them too.
+There are two types of BPJS: BPJS health care security and BPJS national social security, many startups already cover them too.
 You can googling to get more info, but both of them are mandatory for all worker in Indonesia.
 Oh ya, you have to know that one of BPJS national social security program called JHT is like a savings deposit that you can get it back on the age of 55.
 So, make sure your company or you aware with these three mandatory deductions.

 ### Health Insurance